 This is where I keep young me.
 If I was that age today, and know what I know now, which is that you can have anything you want as long as you can make it, I would have a tree fort, and I would decorate it like this!
 But you can see, it’s never too late!

 When I came back later, I found the Peter’s were having a bonfire!
 Celebrating the winter solstice, I’m sure. ♥ See the little mushroom card?
 That is also Beatrix Potter art, and on top of the yellow book on the right is a pottery mushroom, my treasure, I bought at the Armitt Museum in Ambleside in the Lake District.
-I’m so excited because I’m just getting to the Beatrix Potter part of my diary; she was so much more than I even knew, which I love writing about!
+I’m so excited because I’m just getting to the Beatrix Potter part of the diary I’m writing; she was so much more than I ever knew, and I love talking about it!

 Well, I was trying to hold out and save the Peter Rabbit Room for later, but this is the problem with me and Christmas . . .
 I can NOT keep a secret; the fact that I had these photos has been poking at me like a finger in the shoulder all day long!
 I want to give everyone their presents today!
 Anyway, I hoped you would like it!
 So there you go!
 Happy Thursday Girls!!!
 XOXO